July 4, 2024 | Mars Express mission

 How did Aganippe Fossa form?

 Aganippe Fossa is approximately 600 kilometres long, with the bounding graben walls standing three to seven kilometres apart.
-How it formed is still being debated: some theories suggest it has its origin in tectonics, formed by the volcanically induced expansion of the martian crust.
+How it formed is still being debated: some theories suggest it has its origin in tectonics, formed by the volcanically induced expansion of the Martian crust.
 It could therefore be an isolated member of the Thaumasia Fossae, a group of grabens further south in the Tharsis region.

 However, the formation of volcanic 'veins' in a late phase of Olympus Mons' activity could also have led to the formation of the giant dikes in the region.